AlphaRareZ/RealTime-Chatting-Application-/README.md

 1. Clone the repository.
 2. Open the solution in Visual Studio.
 3. Run the application.
-5. Click "Connect" to begin listening for messages.
+5. Click `Connect` to begin listening for messages.
 6. Type a message and click "Send" to transmit the message to the remote client.

 ### Requirements